 Often when we think our cats are asleep they’re actually still very alert to their surroundings.
 You might see their ears move or their tail twitch as they are constantly on the lookout for any danger.
 This is a natural instinct, so even if your moggy is curled up safely inside your home their brain is still telling them to watch for any threats.

 When your cat is deeply asleep, you might notice their mouth or paws twitching.
 This is completely normal and is likely because they are dreaming.

 Cats will generally take a nap where they want to, as long as the place they're settling in is warm and comfortable.
 There are a range of cat beds available, such as igloo beds or hammocks for the radiator, or you could provide a cardboard box on its side with a soft blanket inside.
 The Hide & Sleep® provides an ideal napping spot for cats as they have the option of being inside or on top of something.
 You can read more about choosing the best bed in our blog.

 You'll find that cats often rotate their preferred sleeping area.
 This behaviour is seen in the African wildcat, which our domestic cat is descended from.
 They will look for a safe place within their territory and rotate the spot to help keep parasite levels low.
 They often scratch when they wake up to stretch their muscles and to maintain their claws.

 In summer, your cat might prefer to sleep outdoors in the sun – usually on top of a shed or in a greenhouse.
 You might see them asleep in some odd places and in even more odd positions, but don’t worry.
 If they were uncomfortable, they’d move!

 Cats shouldn't be disturbed when sleeping.
-When a cat falls asleep on their owner's lap, they often don't realise that the cat is asleep and continue to stroke them.
-Most cats will be aware of what is happening, but some might be sleepy and disorientated and react defensively to a percieved threat.
+When a cat falls asleep on your lap, you might not realise that the cat is asleep and continue to stroke them.
+Most cats will be aware of what is happening, but some might be sleepy and disorientated and react defensively to a perceived threat.